 Safaricom, which typically accounts for more than half the shares traded each day on the Nairobi Stock Exchange, conquered 80% of the market by focusing on all segments, with post-paid services for the rich and prepaid scratch cards for as little as 20 shillings for lower-paid users.

 “We are planning to invest over 25-billion shillings over the next 18 months.
+It is an investment plan we had to revise upwards,” Meza said.

 He added Zain would increase its distributors to 200 from 80 and launch third generation (3G) internet access by year-end.